 American Funds Service Company and capitalgroup.com - You may check your share balance, the price of your shares or your most recent account transaction; redeem shares (up to \$125,000 per American Funds shareholder each day); or exchange shares by calling American Funds Service Company at (800) 421-4225 or using capitalgroup.com.
-Redemptions and exchanges through American Funds Service Company and capitalgroup.com are subject to the conditions noted above and in "Telephone and Internet purchases, redemptions and exchanges" below.
-You will need your fund number (see the list of American Funds under the "General information - fund numbers" section in this statement of additional information), personal identification number (generally the last four digits of your Social Security number or other tax identification number associated with your account) and account number.
+Redemptions and exchanges through American Funds Service Company and capitalgroup.com are subject to the conditions noted above and in "Telephone and Internet purchases, redemptions and exchanges' below.
+You will need your fund number (see the list of American Funds under the "General information - fund numbers" section in this statement of additional information), personal identification number (generally the last four digits of your Social Security number or other tax identification number.